ThePhD/sol2/docs/source/api/function.rst

 	sol::function woof = lua["woof"];
 	double numwoof = woof(20);

-The call ``woof(20)`` generates a :doc:`function_result<proxy>`, which is then implicitly converted to an ``double`` after being called.
+The call ``woof(20)`` generates a :ref:`function_result<function-result>`, which is then implicitly converted to an ``double`` after being called.
 The intermediate temporary ``function_result`` is then destructed, popping the Lua function call results off the Lua stack.

 .. warning::

-	Do NOT save the return type of a :doc:`function_result<proxy>` with ``auto``, as in ``auto numwoof = woof(20);``, and do NOT store it anywhere.
-Unlike its counterpart :doc:`protected_function_result<proxy>`, ``function_result`` is NOT safe to store as it assumes that its return types are still at the top of the stack and when its destructor is called will pop the number of results the function was supposed to return off the top of the stack.
+	Do NOT save the return type of a :ref:`function_result<function-result>` with ``auto``, as in ``auto numwoof = woof(20);``, and do NOT store it anywhere.
+Unlike its counterpart :ref:`protected_function_result<protected-function-result>`, ``function_result`` is NOT safe to store as it assumes that its return types are still at the top of the stack and when its destructor is called will pop the number of results the function was supposed to return off the top of the stack.
 If you mess with the Lua stack between saving ``function_result`` and it being destructed, you will be subject to an incredible number of surprising and hard-to-track bugs.
 Don't do it.

 .. code-block:: cpp
 	:caption: function: call operator / function call